buildparafin/parafin-node/README.md

 ```

 The `environment` parameter dictates which Parafin API environment you will access.
 Values are:
-- `parafin.ParafinEnvironments.production` - production use, makes requests on https://api.parafin.com
+- `parafin.environment.production` - production use, makes requests on https://api.parafin.com
-- `parafin.ParafinEnvironments.development` - use for integration development and testing, makes requests on https://api.dev.parafin.com
+- `parafin.environment.development` - use for integration development and testing, makes requests on https://api.dev.parafin.com

 ## Install